 1. Determine your goal

 If you have no idea what you intend to achieve, how can you even accomplish it?
-You have to choose whether you need to warm up your leads, get them to purchase, or take some other action that serves your marketing goals.
-When describing your goal you need to be specific if you want to be able to measure it.
+You have to choose whether to warm up your leads, get them to purchase, or take other action that serves your marketing goals.
+When describing your plan, you need to be specific if you want to be able to measure it.

 2. Optimize your messages

-Simply having a drip campaign in place won’t bring you much.
-The information in these emails must be great.
+Simply having a drip campaign in place won't bring you much.
+The information in these emails must be excellent.
 If you send poor content, the outcome will be lousy.
-If your drip campaign doesn’t add any value to the email recipients, it can do harm to your marketing because people will unsubscribe or even report you for spam.
+If your drip campaign doesn't add value to the email recipients, it can harm your marketing because people will unsubscribe or even report you for spam.

-Keep the emails short (up to 250 words) or your list won’t bother to read them.
-Know that the majority of your customers are not exactly reading your newsletter rather they are scanning through the content, so make your emails scanable.
+Keep the emails short (up to 250 words), or your list won't bother to read them.
+Know that most of your customers are not exactly reading your newsletter instead, they are scanning through the content, so make your emails scannable.

 3. Focus on your CTAs

 When you start developing content for the drip campaign, think about this: What is it that my leads need to make a decision or take action?
-For example, if your objective is to activate more users of your SaaS, you might want to create an email drip campaign that describes the best functionality of your software and shows success stories of how other people used it and got results.
+For example, suppose your objective is to activate more users of your SaaS.
+In that case, you might want to create an email drip campaign that describes the best functionality of your drip campaign software and shows success stories of how other people used it and got results.

-On the other hand, you should aim to enhance people’s confidence in your brand by building credibility – that is if your objective is to sell them on your products and services.
-You should be able to do this by educating them, addressing their concerns (i.e., removing friction) and presenting proof of how your product helps them materialize their aspirations.
+On the other hand, you should aim to enhance people's confidence in your brand by building credibility - that is, if your objective is to sell them your products and services.
+You should be able to do this by educating them, addressing their concerns (i.e., removing friction), and presenting proof of how your product helps them materialize their aspirations.

 4. Set frequency and timing

 When it comes to the optimal email sending times, check your email marketing platform stats to see if any particular times of day generated more opens.
-With regards to frequency, there is no one-size-fits-all guideline here.
-Typically, you should send emails more often when someone is new to your list and slow down as time as they go further down your funnel.
+About frequency, there is no one-size-fits-all guideline here.
+Typically, you should send emails more often when someone is new to your list and slow down as they go further down your funnel.
 You could start with sending emails once a day, then every couple of days, then once a week, and finally once every two weeks or so.

-Or you might be segmenting old subscribers by having them to sign up for a new ebook or whitepaper.
-Then, you could also email them frequently to educate them more on the particular subject and entice them to opt in for one of your relevant offers.
+Or you might segment old subscribers by having them sign up for a new ebook or whitepaper.
+Then, you could also email them frequently to educate them more on the particular subject and entice them to opt-in for one of your relevant offers.

 5. Segment your lists

 So, a way to optimize your drip campaigns, especially if your list has more than 600-700 subscribers, is to create segments.
-With segmenting, you are able to send different parallel campaigns but tailor them to the specific groups of subscribers.
+With segmenting, you can send different parallel campaigns but tailor them to specific groups of subscribers.